rettgerst/parousia/rules.md

 ### Bombs

 Bombs can also be used to do extra damage.
-During a turn, players can drop any number of bombs as they like.
+During a turn, players can drop any number of bombs as they like (provided they have enough left).
 Bombs explode on that player's next turn.
 Roll a die for each bomb.
-If the die meets or exceeds the enemy's resilience or evasiveness, the bomb hits (and does the player's base damage to a boss).
-The bomb also does a hit of damage to every player whose speed is below (20-die).
+If the die meets or exceeds any enemy's resilience or evasiveness, or is a 20 regardless of stats, the bomb hits (and does the player's base damage to a boss).
+The bomb also does a hit of damage to every player whose speed is below (20-die), or the player who dropped it if the ie is a 1.

+If you have enough dice, the process may be expedited by setting aside all of them in a "bomb pile" on the turn they're dropped, then rolling all of them at once on the next turn.

 During a non-boss combat phase players can use a bomb to quit the combat phase immediately.
 However, this does not count as finishing the combat phase.
 This does not have any chance of doing damage to enemies, but has normal chances of damaging players.